 This lens is sometimes called the Bargman No.4, or Bargman 721-2.
 The cast metal light body, itself, usually says Bargman 721-1, 723, 821 or 823.
 Bargman numbers can be confusing.

 The light was used on Airstreams from 1952-1958 (and some 1959s).
-It was also used on New Moon trailers and Pacemaker trailers in the early and mid 1950s and Shastas in the early 1960s.
+It was also used on Boles-Aero, New Moon, Pacemaker, Rainbow and Spartan trailers in the early and mid 1950s and Shasta and Scamper trailers in the early 1960s.
 We're interested in hearing about the years they were used on other trailers.